ARUN-S-CODER/DART_TUTORIALS_PART2/README.md

 ## 🤝 Connect with Us

-If you have any questions or suggestions, feel free to reach out via [GitHub Issues](https://github.com/ARUN-S-CODER/DART_TUTORIALS_PART2/issues) or connect with us on [LinkedIn](https://www.linkedin.com).
+If you have any questions or suggestions, feel free to reach out via [GitHub Issues](https://github.com/ARUN-S-CODER/DART_TUTORIALS_PART2/issues) or connect with us on [LinkedIn](https://linkedin.com/in/arun s (b.tech)).

 Happy coding! 🎉